 These treaties and agreements form the backbone of international intellectual property law.
 They provide creators, innovators, and businesses with a consistent framework for IP protection across borders.

-Why Is International IP Law Necessary?
+Why is International IP Law Necessary?

 In recent years, the global IP landscape has experienced significant developments.